Great Moon Hoax: Hoax

 BY SIR JOHN HERSCHEL, L.L.D.
 F.R.S. &c.

 At the Cape of Good Hope.

 [From Supplement to the Edinburgh Journal of Science.]

 The articles described animals on the Moon, including bison, single-horned goats, mini zebras, unicorns, bipedal tail-less beavers and bat-like winged humanoids ("Vespertilio-homo") who built temples.
 There were trees, oceans and beaches.
 These discoveries were supposedly made with "an immense telescope of an entirely new principle".
 The telescope, transported to South Africa from New England, was said to be many times larger than any other telescope in the world.
 The lens measured "24 feet in diameter and 7 tons in weight".

 "Vespertilio-homo" can be translated from Latin as man-bat, bat-man, or man-bats.

 A reprinted edition of 1836 added a second type, named the Vespertiliones.
 The author of the narrative was ostensibly Dr. Andrew Grant, the travelling companion and amanuensis of Sir John Herschel, but Grant was fictitious.

-Eventually, the authors announced that the observations had been terminated by the destruction of the telescope, by means of the Sun causing the lens to act as a "burning glass", setting fire to the observatory.
+Eventually, the authors announced that the observations had been terminated by the destruction of the telescope.
+They reported that the Sun had caused the lens of the telescope to act as a "burning glass", setting fire to the observatory.